 The Community Center boasts a full service kitchen, including commercial grade appliances, ample prep space, and table service for 200.
 An expansive Main Hall is an inviting avenue for birthday and anniversary parties, bridal and baby showers, class reunions, and wedding receptions.
 The patio area serves well for overflow and outdoor entertaining.

 Please complete and return the rental application to the City Clerk's Office.
-If your organization is a 501(c)3, please fill out the non-profit application.
 To schedule a tour or for any questions, please contact the City of Aurora City Clerks Office at 218-229-2614.

 Consider Aurora’s Community Center for hosting your next event!